 By: Susan Bea Good

-This blog post is meant to encourage faithful Christ-followers to see God’s Big Picture and purpose to be a part of it.
-No doubt this particular one will enrage the self-righteous abusers I know.
-Adonai Elohenu!
+This blogger writes to encourage genuine Christ-followers to see God’s Big Picture and choose to be a part of it.
+Adonai Eloheinu!